TeamRizu/outfox-wiki/content/user-guide/meta/about.md

 ## What is Project OutFox?

-Project OutFox is a fork of StepMania 5.1, led by a group of veteran rhythm game players wanting to provide a free and stable experience for the community.
-Its main goals include:
+Project OutFox is a fork of StepMania 5.1.
+The project began to improve the main repo and it's codebase, however due to community feedback and response the project changed direction into what it is today; A working museum of scrolling rhythm games playable within a single client.

+The team provides a free-to-play cross-platform engine supporting and supported by the many new communities and areas that _OutFox_ now supports.
+It continues the legacy of the early pre 3.0 _StepMania_ developers: to enable everyone to enjoy the rhythm no matter what game they play, or what they play it on.

+The original aims (kept here for history) were as follows, most of these have now been met:

 * Refactoring its internal codebase to improve performance, adhere to modern coding practices, and enhance its capabilities on modern hardware and other platforms.
 * Working on support for single-board ARM systems such as Raspberry Pi, including the new M1 ARM systems, and improve performance on legacy systems.